Copositivity, discriminants and nonseparable signed supports: Introduction

-An important step in understanding the cone of copositive polynomials is to describe its boundary.
-By \cite[Proposition 6.5]{Nie_discriminants}, the algebraic boundary of the dense homogeneous copositive cone is given by the principal $\A$-determinant, where $\A = \{ a \in \N^n : a_1 + \dots + a_n = \delta \}$.
-One of the main goals of this work is to investigate the relation between the boundary of the cone of \emph{sparse} copositive polynomials, $\A$-discriminants and the signed support $(\A_+,\A_-)$.
+One of the main goals of this work is to investigate the relation between the boundary of the cone of \emph{sparse} copositive signomials, discriminants, the signed support $(\A_+,\A_-)$, and SONC certificates.
+To explain this, given a pair $(\A_+,\A_-)$, we let $\A=\A_+\cup \A_-$ and consider the \textit{signed $(\A_+,\A_-)$-discriminant}, consisting of all $c\in \R^{\A}_{>0}$ for which $f_c$ or a truncation

-To that end, we consider the \textit{positive $\A$-discriminant} \cite{bihan2022new}, which is the set of coefficients $c$ for which either $f_c$ or some truncation $f_c^\Gamma:=\sum_{a\in \A\cap \Gamma}c_ax^a$ for a face $\Gamma$ of $\conv(\A)$ has at least one positive singular zero.
-The positive $\A$-discriminant decomposes the space of coefficients in a disjoint union of connected sets, called \textit{chambers}, for which the set of positive zeros of $f_c$ has constant isotopy type.
-One of the main results of this work is a criterion to determine if $c$ belongs to the closure of a chamber with empty positive zero set, establishing copositivity of $f_c$.
-A simplified version of the criterion is given in \Cref{alphabetic:thm:criterion}.
-Viro's patchworking technique \cite{ViroThesis} plays a crucial role in its proof.
+has a positive singular zero.
+This discriminant can be seen to arise by fixing the signs of the coefficients in the positive $\A$-discriminant of \cite{bihan2022new}, which decomposes the space of coefficients in a disjoint union of connected sets for which the set of zeros of $f_c$ has constant isotopy type.

+If the signed support of a signomial $f_c$ satisfies $\A_-=\varnothing$, then $f_c$ is clearly copositive.
+If some element of $\A_-$ is a vertex of $\conv(\A)$, then it is well-known that $f_c$ is not copositive.
+Our first main result is a criterion to decide whether $f_c$ is a copositive signomial in the remaining cases, for which deciding upon copositivity is not immediate.
+A simplified version of this result is as follows.